 Is It Dangerous To Humans?
 With a pair of massive fangs that can reach 1½ inches in length, if the Goliath Birdeater bites you, it's going to hurt.
 However, the bite of a Goliath Birdeater, while venomous, isn't deadly to humans, though it might make you feel flushed and nauseated.
 The shy Birdeater isn't likely to bite you unless you strike it or its egg sacs, though.
 You're more likely to encounter the defense mechanism it uses to fend off predators: shedding irritating hairs that can get into the eyes and nose that cause pain and irritation for days.

-Considered the largest spider in the world by leg span, the Giant Huntsman spider is also no cuddly tarantula.
+Considered the largest spider in the world by leg span, the Giant Huntsman spider is also cuddly tarantula.
 Instead, this member of the Huntsman spider family (many of which are native to Australia, of course) is a quick, aggressive hunter - hurray!
 Fortunately for the rest of the world, the Giant Huntsman, which was first discovered in 2001, has thus far only been found in the southeast Asian country of Laos, where it dwells near the entrances of caves.

-While its legs get really long, the Giant Huntsman is also much smaller than the Goliath Birdeater in body size, reaching a length of only about 2 inches.
+While its legs get really long, the Giant Huntsman is also much smaller than the Goliath Birdeater in body size, reaching a length of only about two inches.
 That's probably not a lot of comfort to the poor arachnophobe who spots a spider bigger than a dinner plate, though.

 Average Size: The leg span of a Giant Huntsman can reach upwards of 12 inches in diameter.